Apply for Fall Admission!

 Applicants to graduate school typically hold a 2.7 GPA or higher in their undergraduate degree and a 3.0 GPA or higher in courses in their undergraduate major.
 However, professional experiences in the environmental field (as described in your resume and statement of purpose) are also weighed strongly by the Admission Committee.

 If you are a U.S. citizen or permanent resident, you can begin the free application process for a U.S. federal student loan at www.fafsa.ed.gov.
 The USF federal school code for the FAFSA is 001325.
 All U.S. citizens and permanent residents are eligible for $20,500 in U.S. federal student loans in each year of graduate studies, unless if a student has defaulted on a previous student loan.
 There is no application deadline for these loans, although students are encouraged to submit a FAFSA as soon as possible since the loan process can take eight weeks to complete.

 International students, and U.S. students, can contact the One Stop/Financial Aid Office for other student loan programs available to graduate students.

-Admitted students should contact the MSEM Program for details about the advising and registration schedule in August for new students each fall.
-The MSEM Program can be contacted at 415.422.6553 or contact Prof. Maggie Winslow at email@example.com.
+Classes for fall 2015 will start on August 22.
+On August 15th, 2015 MSEM will hold a required all-day orientation.
+All entering students need to attend the orientation.
+Admitted students can contact the MSEM Program for details about the advising and registration schedule for new students each fall.
+The MSEM Program can be contacted at 415.422.4119 or contact Prof. Maggie Winslow at email@example.com.